JosHuybrighs/jquery-paginator-component/README.md

 javascript component (e.g. jquery-services-itemslist) that loads page content from the server through AJAX.

 The plugin of course provides customizable (UI) 'previous', 'next' and 'page' links.

+## Demo and Documentation

+You can find the tutorial, demo and API description at [code.cwwonline.be](http://code.cwwonline.be/jqueryservicespaginator).